atal-dev-dhakal/Learning-React/README.md

 ## Day 33

 Completed a 5 hour long course on typescript.
 Learnings:
 - TS is not a new language.
 It is development tool.
 When you have written still runs in 100% pure javascript.
+In fancy word, it is "wrapper" around JS.
-- 2 + "2" is allowed in JS but not in TS
+- 2 + "2" is allowed in JS but not in TS.
+Chances of making an error is less with TS compared to JS.
 - TS is written with .ts file.
 Also as .tsx if you have jsx integrated in the code (react and next stuffs)
 -